xodio/xod-docs/docs/guide/variadic-pass/README.md

 # Creating variadic-pass Nodes

-`variadic-pass` nodes allow to create wrappers around ["real" variadic nodes](../variadics).
+`variadic-pass` nodes allow to create wrappers around [other variadic nodes](../variadics).
 Such wrappers have much less strict requirements for input and output pins and allow to hide implementation details from the end user.

 Let's create the `average` node that looks like this: